luisandrespineda/leaflet-challenge/README.md

 Class activities were used to write the base of the code while ChatGPT was used to trouble shoot the code.

-The code uses a javascript file to pull the JSONified data from the GeoJason database.
+The code uses a javascript file to pull the JSONified data from the GeoJason database and loops through the database to extract location, magnitude, and depth.
+The data is used to create and stylize the markers.

+The CSS styles the legend.